Dijets with a large rapidity separation in the next-to-leading order BFKL formalism for searches of large extra dimensions at colliders: Summary

 The QCD background is modeled using several approaches including LO+LL DGLAP, \PYTHIAeight with CP5 tune, and LL/NLL BFKL calculations, with the NLL BFKL calculation providing the most reliable background estimates.
 Sensitivity to ADD gravity is established for specific lower bounds of \md increasing with collision energy.
 The approach complements the existing LHC searches by probing a different kinematic regime and requires high integrated luminosities and high detector granularity to resolve rare events at large rapidities.

 The calculations also show that using DGLAP dynamics at large rapidities in the semi-hard regime may significantly overestimate the QCD which could result in misinterpreting experimental data and overlooking potential signals of new physics.
+This work demonstrates how the use of NLL BFKL background, rather than a DGLAP extrapolation, can alter the interpretation of dijet measurements with large rapidity separations.